 It is a vital rights reference for older people in Northern Ireland as well as those who work with or care for them.
 As well as great support from Advice NI’s member organisations, the project brings together a wealth of expertise in the Age Sector including Access to Benefits, Age NI, Age Sector Platform, CARDI, Engage with Age and Belfast City Council.

 The website is based on extensive research (PDF 1.3MB) throughout Northern Ireland in 2010.

-We are also an established training provider, accredited with the Open University, for example, to offer National Vocational Qualifications (NVQ) in Advice and Guidance.
-We also offer a range of training courses in money advice training called Wiser Adviser that is helping to answer the ever increasing need for debt advice amongst families that have been financially crippled by this recession.
+We are also an established training provider, accredited with the Open University to offer National Vocational Qualifications (NVQ) in Advice and Guidance.
+We offer a range of training courses including Wiser Adviser that helps to advisers to deliver debt advice.

 Our members are perfectly placed to know the advisory needs of individuals, local communities and the socially excluded.
 They see the effects of policy decisions on ordinary people.
 An ever important aspect of the work that we do, therefore, is social policy.
 Advice NI gives a voice to those who bear the brunt of social welfare initiatives and who are driven to seek advice from our members.
 In this way, we can help join the big debate and inform the decision-makers.